Nativism (politics): 1830–1860

 The term "nativism" was first used by 1844: "Thousands were Naturalized expressly to oppose Nativism, and voted the Polk ticket mainly to that end."
 Nativism gained its name from the "Native American" parties of the 1840s and 1850s.
 In this context "Native" does not mean Indigenous Americans or American Indians but rather descendants of the inhabitants of the original Thirteen Colonies.
 It impacted politics in the mid-19th century because of the large inflows of immigrants after 1845 from cultures that were different from the existing American culture.
-Nativists objected primarily to Irish Roman Catholics because of their loyalty to the Pope and also because of their supposed rejection of republicanism as an American ideal.
+Nativists objected primarily to Germans, and to the Irish Roman Catholics because of their loyalty to the Pope and also because of their supposed rejection of republicanism as an American ideal.

+Under the Polk administration, "nativism was flourishing in the United States, and immigrants, especially Germans, had to suffer many indignities."
+While the U.S. military was expanding under the President's policy of Manifest Destiny and the Mexican War in 1846, the military became a refuge from nativism, ignoring it altogether.
+Nearly half of the 30,000 men in the regular army, and a good portion of the 74,000 volunteers were immigrants, mostly Irish and German.

 Nativist movements included the Know Nothing or "American Party" of the 1850s, the Immigration Restriction League of the 1890s, the anti-Asian movements in the Western states, resulting in the Chinese Exclusion Act of 1882 and the "Gentlemen's Agreement of 1907", by which the government of Imperial Japan stopped emigration to the United States.
 Labor unions were strong supporters of Chinese exclusion and limits on immigration, because of fears that they would lower wages and make it harder for workers to organize unions.

 Nativist outbursts occurred in the Northeast from the 1830s to the 1850s, primarily in response to a surge of Irish Catholic immigration.
 In 1836, Samuel Morse ran unsuccessfully for Mayor of New York City on a nativist ticket, receiving 1,496 votes.
 In New York City, an Order of United Americans was founded as a nativist fraternity, following the Philadelphia Nativist Riots of the preceding spring and summer, in December 1844.
 The American historian Eric Kaufmann has suggested that American nativism has been explained primarily in psychological and economic terms due to the neglect of a crucial cultural and ethnic dimension.
 Furthermore, Kauffman claims that American nativism cannot be understood without reference to an American ethnic group which took shape prior to the large-scale immigration of the mid-19th century.